If You’re Not Already Hair Cycling, It’s Time to Try the TikTok Hair-Care TrendDecember 21, 2023

 What Is Hair Cycling?

 Inspired by the viral TikTok skincare trend called “skin cycling,” hair cycling involves rotating different hair-care products throughout the week with the goal of improving hair and scalp health.
-It also is meant to increase the effectiveness of the products you use.
+It is also meant to increase the effectiveness of the products you use.
 According to Ferrara, “sometimes the hair can feel like it gets used to a product, shampoo, conditioner, treatments, as well as styling aids, making them become less effective.”

 Beyond swapping out different products, a hair-cycling routine includes “rest days” when you don’t use any products, or at least take a break from harsher products like clarifying shampoos and use a regular shampoo instead to give your hair time to recover.